 This course is a study of the historical development and philosophical base of the middle school.
 It will emphasize the unique characteristics of the emerging adolescent and the prescriptive school concepts that will meet those needs.
-Field experience required.
+Community engagement required.

 This course is designed to help educators gain a basic understanding of the nature of the middle school and to enable them to apply what they have learned in practice.